Brasiliopuntia: Systematics

+Karl Moritz Schumann described the genus in 1898 as a subgenus of Opuntia.
+Nathaniel Lord Britton and Joseph Nelson Rose already considered the possibility of an independent genre in 1919.
+Alwin Berger finally elevated the species to the status of an independent genus in 1926.
 Brasiliopuntia brasiliensis was placed in the genus Opuntia when the very broad genus Cactus was dismembered.
 The distinctive features of the species were recognized by Karl Schumann in 1898 when he created a subgenus Brasiliopuntia within the genus Opuntia.
 In 1926 Alwin Berger completed the separation from Opuntia by raising Brasiliopuntia to a full genus.
+The first description as Cactus brasiliensis was in 1814 by Carl Ludwig Willdenow.
 A number of species have been described in the past, but are now considered only to be variants of B. brasiliensis.